MichaelLetson/JavaScript-Portfolio-Project/README.md

 The game can be play on either desktop, tablet or mobile screens.
 Visit the webpage here: https://michaelletson.github.io/JavaScript-Portfolio-Project/

-## Who is the website for and it's purpose?
+## Who is the website for and its purpose?

 The webpage is for two people looking to play a simple game of Noughts and Crosses.
 It is not a complicated game, therefore the webpage should be clutter free and enable the user to play with ease, and be able to play immediately.